cjope/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    When Posting a blank form, I get a 500 error - so good news is it's the server's fault, not the user's.
+Bad news is I'm also the server so I still need to fix this.
+    I'm also getting a Warning: "Each child in a list should have a unique key" which I usually see if a key isn't asigned to a <ul> or <ol> so I'm not sure if that's important - although it could mean that a param is not being assigned?
+Let's take a look see.
+    I also get a helpful message saying "check the method of ToyContainer" so I'll take a look at that for some clues, but I'm not supposed to change any js, so..
+    Looks fine.
+Rendering is doing as it should - the problem lies when the new toy is being created - an id is not assigned. listing all id's shows undefined.
+Let's take a look at the "create" method.
+    Ah, we have a "NameError (uninitialized constant ToysController::Toys):"
+    A far too familiar mistake - the Toy class has been pluralized and should be "Toy": toy = Toy.create(toy_params) I can now add my nameless, faceless toy, like it once, and donate it to a corporation guised as a charity.
+What a ride.

 - Update the number of likes for a toy

   - How I debugged:
+    Byebug in toys_controller update
+    Everything seems to be set up correctly but it's just not doing anything.
+It just finds the toy by id and then updates it.
+It needs an increment for likes.
+Adding toy.likes + 1 before toy.update
+    Oh.
+React already does this.
+I just need to return this in json form. math's taken care of.
+    Nice.
+Toys are being liked.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    "ActionController::RoutingError (No route matches [DELETE] "/toys/2"):"
+    Sounds like there is no "delete" route or at least not set up correctly?
+Check config/routes.rb Does it need to be called "delete"??
+    Nope.
+Looks like it's working fine now.